 - Diagnosis of morbid obesity for a specific period of time prior to surgery

 If you have difficulty understanding your insurance company’s weight loss surgery coverage, our financial care counselors can provide an in-depth review of your policy once your health history has been completed and submitted.
 This typically takes place at your first weight loss appointment.
-If you need to reach them following this appointment, please contact them at 919-470-7003 or 919-470-7005.
+Please call 919-470-7004 If you need to reach them following this appointment.

 If Your Insurance Doesn’t Cover Weight Loss Surgery

 - Switch to another insurance carrier during open enrollment.
-Before doing so, review which options will give you the best coverage of weight loss surgery.
+Before doing so, review which options will give you the best coverage for weight loss surgery.

 Incentive Program for Duke Employees